Streetcars in Washington, D.C.: Georgetown and Tenleytown

-The third electric streetcar company to incorporate, the Georgetown and Tenleytown Railway, was chartered on August 22, 1888.
-In 1890, the railway started operations connecting Georgetown to the extant village of Tenleytown.
-The line traveled the length of the Georgetown and Rockville Road (now Wisconsin Avenue NW), stretching from the Potomac River to the Maryland state line.
-In 1890 it was extended across the Maryland line to Bethesda.

-In 1897, the Washington and Rockville Railway was formed to extend the line to Rockville.
-Though the two companies legally acted as different entities, they traveled identical routes on identical rails and shared a car barn (owned by WRECo) on Wisconsin Avenue NW at the District boundary.
-By 1900, the tracks had extended to Rockville.
+A trio of streetcar companies provided service from Georgetown north and ultimately to Rockville, Maryland.
+The first one was the Georgetown and Tennallytown Railway, chartered on August 22, 1888, and just the third D.C. streetcar company to incorporate.
+It began operations in 1890 on a route that ran up from M Street NW up 32nd Street NW and then onto the Georgetown and Rockville Road (now Wisconsin Avenue NW) to the extant village of Tenleytown.
+That same year, the Tennallytown and Rockville Railway received its charter and began building tracks from the G&T's northern terminus to today's D.C. neighborhood of Friendship Heights and the Maryland state line.
+Finally, the Washington and Rockville Electric Railway was incorporated in 1897 to extend the tracks into Maryland line and onward to Bethesda and Rockville.
+Controlling interest in the companies was obtained first by the Washington Traction and Electric Company, then in 1902 by the Washington Railway and Electric Company.
+Streetcar service in Maryland was replaced with buses in 1935.

 Washington and Great Falls - Maryland and Washington

-Two more Washington D.C. streetcar companies operating in Maryland were incorporated by acts of Congress in the summer of 1892.
+Two more Washington, D.C., streetcar companies operating in Maryland were incorporated by acts of Congress in the summer of 1892.
 Congress approved the Washington and Great Falls Electric Railway Company's charter on July 28, 1892, permitting the company to build an electric streetcar line from Georgetown to Cabin John, Maryland.
-Its tracks reached the District–Maryland line on September 28, 1895 and Cabin John in 1897.
+Its tracks reached the District–Maryland line on September 28, 1895, and Cabin John in 1897.

 Congress approved the Maryland and Washington Railway's charter on August 1, 1892.
 That railroad's tracks ran on Rhode Island Avenue NE from 4th Street NE reaching what is now Mount Rainier on the Maryland line in 1897.
 At its southern terminus it connected to the Eckington and Soldier's Home.